marc-hayek/MarcHayek-CV/README.md

 	The development build will compile all the project files into the ```build``` folder

-    To build the app files for development environment, run the following command in the main folder
+    To build the app files for a development environment, run the following command in the main folder

     ```
     $ gulp build-dev
     ```

-    You can also run the following command if you want you to build the code on every code change
+    You can also run the following command if you want to automatically build the code on every code change

     ```
     $ gulp watch